k-n195/A2-SD1/README.md

 2. Consider your primary target audience (see Possible Project Target Demographics).

-User Profiles:

-Profile 1 Michael: Age 17, short attention span wants fast paced gaming and results with minimal effort.

-Profile 2 Harry Age 22, Likes playing with friends and has a longer attention span, competitive and wants to win when playing against friends.

 The primary target audience for the Hangman game is:

 Students and casual users aged 12–25